 - Ser Barquen Peake, called Barquen the Besieger.

 - Lord Eddison Peake, called Eddison the Elder.

 - Lord Eddison Peake, called Eddison the Younger.

 - Lord Emerick Peake, called Emerick the Avenger.

 - Lord Lorimar Peake, who drove House Manderly from the Reach upon the behest of King Perceon III Gardener.

 - Lord Unwin Peake, supported Aegon II Targaryen and the greens during Dance of the Dragons.
-Later a Regent and Hand of the King for Aegon III Targaryen.
+Later a Regent, Protector of the Realm and Hand of the King for Aegon III Targaryen.